-Access control
+-Access control

 - By access control we refer to the ability to discard (or reject) not wanted connections - A machine providing a service is prone to receive attacks to that service. - We might want to restrict access to that service.
-We can accomplish this stopping and disabling services stopping and disabling services

-- disabling the service

-- at the packet level

-- at the application level (tcpwrappers)
+We can accomplish this - disabling the service - at the packet level - at the application level (tcpwrappers)